-Michel Danino, a Frenchman living in India and a student of Indian civilization has compiled this book through the various aspects of research around Saraswati River.
-He quotes the Rig-Veda for the references to the river along with the folk stories that talk about a mighty river that used to flow once.
-He quotes the various archeologists and explorers who walked the path of river to discover some pointers that led them to believe the once upon a time existence of this river.
-He talks about the various techniques used to verify the facts like analyzing the water below the said channels of the river, study of pollens found in these channels, the radio carbon dating, satellite imaging, and the fact that in a fairly saline area there are sweet water wells.
+Michel Danino, a Frenchman living in India and a student of Indian civilization has compiled this book The Lost River through the various aspects of research around Saraswati River.
+He quotes the Rig-Veda for the references to the river.
+Along with the folk stories that talk about a mighty river that used to flow once.
+He quotes the various archeologists and explorers who walked the path of the river to discover some pointers that led them to believe the once upon a time existence of this river.
+He talks about the various techniques used to verify the facts.
+Like analyzing the water below the said channels of the river.
+The study of pollens found in these channels.
+The radiocarbon dating, satellite imaging, and the fact that in a fairly saline area there are sweet water wells.

 He tells about the water channels, which have been dormant for many millenniums.
 He talks about the known natural events like earthquakes and tectonic changes.
 Takes you through the etymology of various names that lie in this path.
 And how each of them may be derived from the mighty river.
 All in all, he has tried to cover both the cultural resources and the discoveries through scientific means to create a complete picture of The Lost River.

 He takes you through various maps and photographs showcasing the potential course of Saraswati between Sutlej and Indus, almost parallel to Indus.
 He shows you various settlements, most of them urban, that have been discovered in the channels of Saraswati.
 Talks about various theories like Ghaggar-Hakra was the original Saraswati.
 He takes you through the various time zones in history.
 And based on the pieces of evidence, suggests what were the potential periods when the river was active, flowing and nurturing.
 He tries to look at the potential changes that would have occurred after the river vanished.